|Midwest Golf House and the Three-Hole Sunshine Course are the CDGA’s home|

 CDGA services for individual members include:

-INDEX® - The CDGA is the only Illinois-based Allied Golf Association of the USGA authorized to provide golfers with an official USGA Handicap Index®, which summarizes a player’s skill level and evens the playing field for golfers of all abilities.
+FROM THE USGA® - The CDGA is the only Illinois-based Allied Golf Association of the USGA authorized to provide golfers with an official Handicap Index® from the USGA®, which summarizes a player’s skill level and evens the playing field for golfers of all abilities.

 - COURSE RATING & MEASURING PROGRAM - The CDGA is authorized by the USGA to conduct Course Ratings.
 The CDGA Course Rating Committee updates Course and Slope Ratings and yardages at member clubs on a rotational basis.
 Permanent records are kept with the Association and the USGA.